 Victim Support: 0300 303 0157

 This programme provides extensive support to families or individuals having difficulties in their relationships, experiencing or causing harm and/or abuse.
 It is run by Victim Support and is open to couples with or without children.
 If you live in Cumbria, need help and new ways to manage your behaviour, you can access this service.

 Women’s Aid 24 hour helpline: 0808 2000 247

 Childline: 0800 11 11

-Through our Safeguarding Season we will pray for those affected by abuse at our weekly Truth and Justice Eucharist at 12.30pm on Wednesday 13th, 20th and 27th of October and 3rd November.
+Through our Safeguarding Season, we will pray for those affected by abuse at our weekly Peace and Justice Eucharist on 18 and 25 October and 3 November 2023.
+Pastoral support will be available.

-Through this Safeguarding Season the Chapel of St Mary and St Catherine has been set aside as a place of prayer, reflection and response.
+Through the Safeguarding Season the Chapel of St Mary and St Catherine was set aside as a place of prayer, reflection and response.

 The Safeguarding Pledge (adopted by Carlisle Cathedral Chapter)

 We commit to each share responsibility for creating an environment that is safe for all

 We commit to pray for our safeguarding leads and those working with children and adults